 If you cannot take your dog to the vet for some reason, the first thing to do is check for fleas.
 If he does not have a flea problem, and his symptoms fit some of the other diseases that I describe above, there are some other things you can try.

-· If the problem is seasonal, and you think it might be inhalant allergies, try some natural cures like raw honey.
+- If the problem is seasonal, and you think it might be inhalant allergies, try some natural remedies like raw honey.

 - Why does my dog have crusty sores on her nose